- Study at Deakin

 |EEH315||Teaching Sexuality Education in the Middle Years (Intensive mode)|

-(i) ECA433, ECA434 students are to select Visual Arts specialism (off campus) or Music specialism offered on campus at Burwood or off campus.
+(i) ECA433, ECA434 students are to select Visual Arts specialism (Cloud (online) mode) or Music specialism offered via campus located learning at Burwood (Melbourne) or Cloud (online) mode.

 (ii) ECA433, ECA434 students wishing to select other specialisms with these units must seek Course Director approval.